DanielaFMV/DanielaFMV/README.md

 # Hi there 👋 I'm Daniela

-## A Career Changer | Fullstack Python Developer | 🇵🇪 🇺🇸
+## A Career Changer | Fullstack Python Developer | 🇨🇱 🇬🇧 🇧🇷

 Welcome to my GitHub!
-I'm a passionate developer on a journey to master fullstack Python development.
-After a successful career transition into tech, I'm now focused on building meaningful projects and continuously expanding my skills.
+I'm a passionate developer on a journey to learn and master fullstack development.
+I'm focused on building meaningful projects and continuously expanding my skills.

 ---